 ABOUT THE AUTHOR

-Deja Vishny is a criminal defense lawyer at the Wisconsin State Public Defender Office in Milwaukee, where she has practiced for over 35 years.
-Currently, she heads the Wisconsin Public Defender Homicide Practice Group and serves as the Deputy Training Director.
+Deja Vishny is a criminal defense lawyer in Milwaukee Wisconsin who currently consults on criminal cases, designs and teaches criminal defense training programs and represents clients.
+She practiced at the Wisconsin State Public Defender Office in Milwaukee for over 38 years prior to starting her own business.
+While there she was the head of the Wisconsin Public Defender Homicide Practice Group and Deputy Training Director.

 Ms. Vishny has earned a reputation as an excellent trial lawyer.
-She is a past recipient of the Wisconsin Law Journal Women in the Law award; a three-time recipient of the Wisconsin Association of Criminal Defense Lawyers Martin Hanson award, which recognizes lawyers who have obtained acquittals in homicide cases; and she was honored with the inaugural staff award for Outstanding Service to Indigent Clients at the Wisconsin State Public Defender.
+She is a past recipient of the Wisconsin Law Journal Women in the Law award; a recipient of the Wisconsin Association of Criminal Defense Lawyers William Coffee and David Niblack awards honoring lawyers for their lifetime contributions to criminal defense and to indigent defense, a five-time recipient of the Wisconsin Association of Criminal Defense Lawyers Martin Hanson award, which recognizes lawyers who have obtained acquittals in homicide cases; and she was honored with the inaugural staff award for Outstanding Service to Indigent Clients at the Wisconsin State Public Defender.

 Ms. Vishny joined the faculty of the National Criminal Defense College in Macon, Georgia, in 1998, and regularly lectures at criminal defense and public defender seminars around the country.
-Thus far, she has given CLE presentations in 30 states, for a number of different organizations, including the National Association of Criminal Defense Lawyers; the American Academy of Psychiatry and the Law; the Naval School of Justice; and a class at Harvard Law School.
+Thus far, she has given CLE presentations in 40 states, for a number of different organizations, including the National Association of Criminal Defense Lawyers; the American Academy of Psychiatry and the Law; the Naval School of Justice; and a class at Harvard Law School.
 Ms. Vishny also was a speaker at the joint International Bridges for Justice and Delhi Legal Services trial skills seminar in India.
-She joined the faculty at Marquette University Law School in 1991, where she is an adjunct professor, currently teaching trial advocacy.
+She served on the faculty at Marquette University Law School from 1991-2020, where she was an adjunct professor, teaching trial advocacy.

 Ms. Vishny has attended the Reid School on Interrogation and has published articles in The Champion and The Wisconsin Defender on trial practice and on cross-examining police interrogators and forensic pathologists.
 She co-chaired the false confession program at the inaugural session of the National Forensic College at Cardozo Law School in June 2014.

-Ms. Vishny serves on the Board of Directors of the National Association of Criminal Defense Lawyers and previously served on the board of the State Bar of Wisconsin Criminal Law Section.
+Ms. Vishny serves on the Board of Directors of the National Criminal Defense College and previously served on the boards of the National Association of Criminal Defense Lawyers and Criminal Law Section of the Wisconsin State Bar.